newrelic/serverless-newrelic-lambda-layers/README.md

 #### `stages` (optional)

-An array of stages to include the plugin.
-Defaults to all stages if not set.
+An array of stages that the plugin will be included for.
+If this key is not specified then all stages will be included.

 ```yaml
 custom: